Become an affiliate partner and earn attractive commission.

 Training programmes, both formal and informal, can contribute to your learning and personal development.
 Your employer or any external agency might provide formal training.
 You can also undertake on-the-job training and online courses to develop your skills.

 Routine team meetings provide an opportunity for you to learn something new along with your team members.
-You can share your views, ideas and discuss common problems to bring up a solution.
+You can share your views and ideas and discuss common problems to bring up a solution.

 Informal Sources-